 The Self-Refresh command can be used to retain data in the DDR3 SDRAM, even if the reset of the system is powered down.
 When in the Self-Refresh mode, the DDR3 SDRAM retains data without external clocking.
 The DDR3 SDRAM device has a built-in timer to accommodate Self-Refresh operation.
-The Self-Refresh Entry (SRE) Command is defined by having $\overline{\text{CS}}$, $\overline{\text{RAS}}$, $\overline{\text{CAS}}$ and CKE held low with $\overline{\text{WE}}$ high at the rising edge of the clock.
+The Self-Refresh Entry (SRE) Command is defined by having CS#, RAS#, CAS#, and CKE held low with WE# high at the rising edge of the clock.

 Before issuing the Self-Refreshing-Entry command, the DDR3 SDRAM must be idle with all bank precharge state with tRP satisfied.
-'Idle state' is defined as all banks are closed (tRP, tDAL, etc. satisfied), no data bursts are in progress, CKE is high, and all timings from previous operations are satisfied (tMRD, tMOD, tRFC, tZQinit, tZQoper, tZQCS, etc.).
 Also, on-die termination must be turned off before issuing Self-Refresh-Entry command, by either registering ODT pin low "ODTL + 0.5tCK" prior to the Self-Refresh Entry command or using MRS to MR1 command.
 Once the Self-Refresh Entry command is registered, CKE must be held low to keep the device in Self-Refresh mode.
 During normal operation (DLL on), MR1 (A0=0), the DLL is automatically disabled upon entering Self-Refresh and is automatically enabled (including a DLL-RESET) upon exiting Self-Refresh.

-When the DDR3 SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE and RESET, are "don't care".
-For proper Self-Refresh operation, all power supply and reference pins (VDD, VDDQ, VSS, VSSQ, VREFCA, and VREFDQ) must be at valid levels.
-VrefDQ supply may be turned OFF and VREFDQ may take any value between VSS and VDD during Self Refresh operation, provided that VrefDQ is valid and stable prior to CKE going back high and that first Write operation or first Write Leveling Activity may not occur earlier than 512 nCK after exit from Self Refresh.
+When the DDR3 SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE and RESET#, are "don't care".
+For proper Self-Refresh operation, all power supply and reference pins (VDD, VDDQ, VSS, VSSQ, VRefCA, and VRefDQ) must be at valid levels.
 The DRAM initiates a minimum of one Refresh command internally within tCKE period once it enters Self-Refresh mode.